IGS/report-generator/README.md

 # report-generator
-Repository for new python based report and bedbug generator.
+Repository for new python based report and BDBag generator.